MephestoMD/password-generator/README.md

 ![Special characters prompt](Assets/specChars.PNG)

-If the user fails to select for *any* of the criteria, an alert will appear letting the user know that they must select at least one criteria:
+If the user fails to select for *any* of the criteria, an alert will appear letting the user know that they must select at least one criterion:

 ![Failed to enter criteria prompt](Assets/failedCriteria.PNG)